kurt-krueckeberg/furo/doc/book-cover.rst

  Petzen Gemeinde
     darin
-  getrauete, gebohrne, confirmierte
+ [the next two lines require more effort] getrauete, gebohrne, confirmierte und begrabene
-   und begrabene
+ [the next three lines require more effort]

  Johann Wilhelm
    im Jahr 1785 [pencilled in following 1785: - 1823]
+  [remaining lines to be finished in near future]

 Comments
 ^^^^^^^^